- 1. Overview

 - Accountability — Appoint a process owner who oversees process performance and improvement.
 Their job would be to investigate failures and decide whether they are systemic (because the process is inadequate or flawed) or user error (because someone failed to follow the guidelines).

 - Improvement — Great tools for process design, improvement, and redesign are available today (DMAIC, Six Sigma, Kaizen, Hansei).
 Attempt to solve issues with technical tools and evidence-based arguments instead of opinions and thoughts.
 This approach helps keep the discussion productive and non-personal.

 - Cultural blockers and resistance to change — Expect to face at least two types of blockers.
 Cultural blockers result from applying incompatible processes with the group’s culture.
-On the other hand, resistance to change is like a complex system, and hierarchical human groups are an example of such systems.
+On the other hand, resistance to change is like a complex system, and hierarchical human groups are an example.

 - Coverage — The situations where an employee would be equipped with a written and well-defined process for handling them will always be limited.
 This limitation is due to the novelty and complexity of today’s software solutions and projects.
 Under these circumstances, employees must use common sense, expertise, and personal initiative to determine the best course of action.

 4.3 Principle 3: Draw a Line Below Which Quality Does Not Go